casper-network/docs-archive/glossary/L.rst

 Liveness theorem
 ^^^^^^^^^^^^^^^^
-In the Highway protocol, for every confidence threshold 0 <= t < n/3 , if f <= t and c < (n-3t)/2, then the chain of blocks finalized with confidence 𝑡 grows indefinitely for each honest validator.
+In the Highway protocol, for every confidence threshold 0 <= t < n/3 , if f <= t and c < (n-3t)/2, then the chain of blocks finalized with confidence t grows indefinitely for each honest validator.